 Stress Engineer.
 Provided consultancy and analysis support for the certification of the A380-800 thermoplastic fixed leading edge (J-Nose).
 Work covered analysis of the loading from wing bending, aerodynamic pressures, and the leading edge slats and the included the development of rationales for the definition of correlated load sets.

-Structural Dynamics and Stress Engineer.
+Mechanical Engineer.
 Provided modelling, dynamic, and stress analysis support for satellites (Aeolus, SMOS, and Planck) and launcher fairings (Ariane 5).
 Conducted analysis and design support for the secondary structure of Aeolus.
 Performed laminate, sandwich panel, and insert analysis for the SMOS structure.
 This included the verification of panel properties through testing, and the analysis of face-to-face and cold-bonded sandwich panel inserts (including the design and development of standard analysis methodologies for the company).
 Performed test correlation and support for the Planck QM vibration test.
 For Ariane 5, conducted a sine response analysis of the ACY structure.
 As part of the Ariane Fairing Cost Reduction programme performed an optimisation of the long payload fairing.
 This included FEM development, loads extraction, and a comprehensive stress analysis of the optimised areas.

 Lead Dynamics and FE Engineer.
 Provided modelling and dynamic analysis support for various components of the upper stage (ESC-A) of the Ariane 5 launcher.
 Modelling covered brackets, avionic containers, and the liquid oxygen (LOX) tank.
 LOX tank analysed for [static and dynamic] hydrostatic pressure (liquid sloshing), inertial and thermal loads.
 Conducted system level flight dynamic analyses of the ESC-A recovering critical design parameters for EADS and program sub-contractors.

-Structural Dynamics Engineer.
+Lead Dynamics Engineer.
 Provided a wide range of high-level support for the dynamic design and testing of modules for the International Space Station.
-Conducted two complete Shuttle-Node 3 Coupled Loads Analyses that included the development and preparation of structural subsystem models, assembly of the system models, the dynamic and quasi-static CLAs, and interpretation and dissemination of the results.
+Conducted two complete Shuttle-Node 3 Coupled Loads Analyses (CLAs) that included the development and preparation of structural subsystem models, assembly of the system models, the dynamic and quasi-static CLAs, and interpretation and dissemination of the results.
 Preparation and delivery of Craig-Bampton on-orbit and flight models of the Mini Pressurised Logistics Module (MPLM) for Space Station assembly flights 5A and 6A.
 Definition, support and correlation of a dynamic flexibility test of the MPLM forward bulkhead and berthing mechanism for verification of the on-orbit interface.
-Support for the dynamic analysis of the APM (Columbus) and Cupola space station modules.
+Support for the dynamic analysis of the Columbus and Cupola space station modules.
 Assistance with the definition, execution and correlation of dynamic tests on the internal substructures of the Node 2 module.

 Structural Dynamics Engineer.
 Provided test support for the modal, acoustic and sine vibration testing of the ENVISAT satellite structure and key payloads.
 Test work covered pre-test planning, test prediction, on site test support at ESTEC and post-test correlation and analysis.
 Preparation, assembly and delivery of Craig-Bampton models of the ENVISAT satellite (to Arianespace) for Coupled Analysis.
 Responsible for the development of the FEM of the METOP Service Module (SM) and then the definition, calculation and dissemination of all quasi-static loads on the SM to the stress team.
 Preliminary design and modelling of the solar arrays for the LEOSTAR satellite.